 I am going to discuss scholars’ opinion of both the Baptismal Vow (which has converts deny Thor, Odin, and Sahsnoth) and the Indiculus superstitionum et paganiarum.
 My opinion (my arguments are below) is that the Baptismal Vow was written in Old Low Franconian by an Anglo-Saxon monk.
 I also believe that the Indiculus superstitionum et paganiarum is from Boniface’s time (the 740s AD).
 This means these sources are more than 470 years OLDER than the Eddas and Sagas.
-I also believe that the Indiculus superstitionum et paganiarum is not specific to the Old Saxons at all, despite the Baptismal Vow put in front of it in Codex Palatinus Latinus 577.
+I also believe that the Indiculus superstitionum et paganiarum has some Old Saxon words, and some Celtic words.
+Therefore, Saxon Heathens may not wish to accept every part of it as being peculiar to the Saxons.
+This is despite the fact that the Baptismal Vow put in front of it in Codex Palatinus Latinus 577.
 I follow the views of scholars Alain Dierkens and Bernadette Filotas that the Indiculus superstitionum et paganiarum was born by Carloman’s Missionary Council, the Concilium Germanicum on the 21st of April in the year 742/743, which was presided over by Boniface.

 Carloman was the eldest son of Charles Martel (grandfather of Charlemagne.)
 Carloman retired to monastic life and left public life forever, hence Pepin, his younger brother, inherited Charles Martel’s crown.
 Pepin was Charlemagne's father, and Carloman was Charlemagne's uncle.
 Carloman was responsible for the Massacre of Cannstatt, which I believe was the real inspiration for the Massacre of Verden, where 4,500 Saxons were beheaded by Charlemagne after denying their former forced conversion and fighting for their Heathen freedom.
 Carloman massacred several thousand Alamanni nobles at Cannstatt who did not submit to Frankish over-lordship, and most likely Christianity as well.
 Carloman called a council, in which Bonifice presided, and the Concilium Germanicum was born.

-The letters of Boniface tie linguistically to the Indiculus superstitionum et paganiarum, which means this was before the conversion of the Saxons and most likely had more to do with England (Celtic and Germanic), Roman Gaul (Celtic), Frisian, and Frankish Heathenry.
-(Frisian and Frankish Heathenry were Germanic.
-While the Franks conquered France and gave France her name, the Franks came from central Germany and Belgium, and were not Celtic Peoples, unlike Roman Gaul, i.e. France.)
+The letters of Boniface tie linguistically to the Indiculus superstitionum et paganiarum, which means that the Indiculus superstitionum et paganiarum may indeed also have Old English Heathen elements, as well as Celtic elements, as those in England are a mixture of Celtic Britons and Germanic peoples from the continent and Scandinavia.
 The Indiculus superstitionum et paganiarum never claims that it is specific to one tribe, but implies many peoples, without giving names.
-It doesn’t claim to be a capitulary against the Heathenry of the Saxons anywhere, and it seems to contradict the Old Saxon Heliand (which is Saxon specific and written without doubt in Old Saxon).
-It also stands in stark contrast to the Lex Saxonum and the Capitularies placed over the Saxons by Charlemagne.
+It doesn’t claim to be a capitulary against the Heathenry of the Saxons anywhere.
+The Indiculus superstitionum et paganiarum also stands in stark contrast to the Lex Saxonum and the Capitularies placed over the Saxons by Charlemagne.
 The Lex Saxonum and the Saxon Capitularies of the late 8th century would be contemporary to the Indiculus superstitionum et paganiarum, in the sense that they are at least in the same century, but probably half a century apart in age.
 The Lex Saxonum and the Saxon Capitularies are law codes that go into detail in condemning specific Heathen practices of the Saxons, and these sources name the Saxons in them.

 I will discuss the two camps on the dates and origins of the Indiculus superstitionum et paganiarum.
 The first are the people who tie it to Boniface (740s AD), and the second group ties it to Charlemagne’s subjugation of the Saxons in the Saxon Wars of 772-804 AD.
 I follow Dierkens and Filotas, two scholars who argue convincingly (in my view) for the Boniface camp.